shrutin0492/eo-st1/README.md

-# eo-st1

-special project completed during the 2nd year of my undergrad: eo using ml to analyze satellite data to monitor and predict weather patterns, natural disasters and climate change
+# Special project completed during the 2nd year of my undergrad: Earth Observation using Machine Learning to Analyze Satellite Data to Monitor and Predict Weather Patterns, Natural Disasters and Climate Change.